 Twitter descriptions longer than 200 characters run the risk of getting truncated, so anything past this point may not be visible in Twitter.

 How To Fix

-Look through the URLs in the table and rewrite a descriptions for each that is less than 200 characters.
+Look through the URLs with a Twitter Card description that is longer than the recommended 200 characters, and rewrite a description for each that is less than 200 characters.